 1 a nurse, doctor or social worker.
 I'm worked in 2 management throughout my career in the health service.
-For much of that career I've worked in the Trusts, as 3 they are known now or have been since around 2007 -4 5 prior to that, there was a different construct - but 10:08 6 I always worked out in the service delivery part of the 7 I would have worked in a whole range of roles, system. nonclinical roles, so director of planning, 8 performance, contracting, governance, communications, 9 all those types of functions.
-For the last couple of 10 10.09 11 years before I moved to RQIA, I worked with general 12 practice in the reform or the move towards a greater 13 integration in health and social care.
-14

-15 But I have been working in RQIA for two and a half 10:09 16 years as Chief Executive.
-I was appointed by the Authority with the approval of the Department.
-I'm an 17 18 employee of the RQIA, I am not a member of the Board, 19 as might be more commonly known.
-That's quite a unique 20 structure, I think, in terms of health and social care, 10:09 unlike the Trust for example.
-But I have the delegated 21 22 authority from the Authority to have oversight on day-to-day running of the RQIA, including all its 23 24 staffing.

-- Q. I wonder if you could give us just a snapshot of what 10:09 the day-to-day running of RQIA involves for you as the chief executive? - A. Well, a vast majority of it is the delivery of our review and inspection programme.
-I mean, in an average year, last year for example, we would have carried out 1 2 iust under 2,000 inspections, and I know we'll talk more about them later.
-But much of the day-to-day 3 organising is the scheduling of inspection programmes.
-4 5 Although the vast majority of inspections are not 10:10 announced to the provider, they are planned in advance 6 7 and so we're constantly scheduling inspections across 8 the region.
-We're based in Belfast but we cover a regulatory role right across the whole of Northern 9 Ireland so there's quite a bit of logistics, staff 10 10.10 11 management, those sorts of things.
+3 For much of that career I've worked in the Trusts, as 4 they are known now or have been since around 2007 - 5 prior to that, there was a different construct - but 10:08 6 I always worked out in the service delivery part of the 7 system.
+I would have worked in a whole range of roles, 8 nonclinical roles, so director of planning, 9 performance, contracting, governance, communications, 10 all those types of functions.
+For the last couple of 10:09 11 years before I moved to RQIA, I worked with general 12 practice in the reform or the move towards a greater 13 integration in health and social care.
+14 15 But I have been working in RQIA for two and a half 10:09 16 years as Chief Executive.
+I was appointed by the 17 Authority with the approval of the Department.
+I'm an 18 employee of the RQIA, I am not a member of the Board, 19 as might be more commonly known.
+That's quite a unique 20 structure, I think, in terms of health and social care, 10:09 21 unlike the Trust for example.
+But I have the delegated 22 authority from the Authority to have oversight on 23 day-to-day running of the RQIA, including all its 24 staffing.
+25 10 Q. I wonder if you could give us just a snapshot of what 10:09 26 the day-to-day running of RQIA involves for you as the 27 chief executive?
+28 Α. Well, a vast majority of it is the delivery of our 29 review and inspection programme.
+I mean, in an average

-13 The other side of it, a big part of it, is the 14 management and assessment of intelligence that comes in So we get phone calls from the public, from 15 to RQIA.
-10:10 16 members of staff, and quite a lot of information deliberately sent to us through what is called 17 18 notification.
-So there's quite a lot of analysis of 19 data and that feeding into and informing inspection and 20 Then there's the day-to-day, you know, reviews.
-10:11 internal governance arrangements, managing staff, 21 22 policies, procedures, keeping the Authority informed, 23 building relationships with other organisations.
-A]] 24 of that sort of day-to-day tasks.
-What sort of staff numbers have you at the moment?
-25
+1 year, last year for example, we would have carried out 2 just under 2,000 inspections, and I know we'll talk 3 more about them later.
+But much of the day-to-day 4 organising is the scheduling of inspection programmes.
+5 Although the vast majority of inspections are not 10:10 6 announced to the provider, they are planned in advance 7 and so we're constantly scheduling inspections across 8 the region.
+We're based in Belfast but we cover 9 a regulatory role right across the whole of Northern 10 Ireland so there's quite a bit of logistics, staff 10:10 11 management, those sorts of things.
+12 13 The other side of it, a big part of it, is the 14 management and assessment of intelligence that comes in 15 to RQIA.
+So we get phone calls from the public, from 10:10 16 members of staff, and quite a lot of information 17 deliberately sent to us through what is called 18 notification.
+So there's quite a lot of analysis of 19 data and that feeding into and informing inspection and 20 reviews.
+Then there's the day-to-day, you know, 10:11 21 internal governance arrangements, managing staff, 22 policies, procedures, keeping the Authority informed, 23 building relationships with other organisations.
+All 24 of that sort of day-to-day tasks.
 25 11 Q. What sort of staff numbers have you at the moment?
-10:11 26 A. RQIA is a very small organisation.
+10:11 26 Α. RQIA is a very small organisation.
 In its totality if 27 everyone was there, including all of our Authority 28 members, there's about 140 head count.
-On a day-to-day 29 basis, the operational staff numbers around 120.
-About
+On a day-to-day 29 hasis the operational staff numbers around 120 About